CONSULTATIONS WITH SUPPORTERS - 2018

 We aim to increase the level of sponsorship we have for aspects of the Gallery programme.

 Contact the Chair of Trustees at the Gallery where your interest and ideas for partnership will be warmly welcomed.
 Sponsorship might take the shape of once-off contribution for the hanging and preview refreshments of a particular exhibition, with associated publicity, or a longer-term partnership with mutual benefits.

 For example, we have enjoyed working with Artwrite, our local art materials supplier in Rye, on the Stormont Awards last year, and Heringtons Solicitors have placed an informative advertisement in our current Programme Brochure.

 All financial donations to the Rye Art Gallery Trust are most welcome and will enable us to better fulfill the aims of the Trust.
-(You can find out more about the Gallery on the 'About Us' page.)

-Our complex historic building in particular needs a great deal of regular upkeep, repair and maintenance.
+Our complex historic building needs a great deal of regular upkeep, repair and maintenance.
 Some of the items in our Collection require expert conservation - this might be restoration, repair, mounting, framing or glazing, all to Museum standard.

 We have Donation boxes in the Gallery but we also welcome gifts via bank transfer and cheque.
-If you are able to gift-aid your donation, it adds around 25% to the amount and is much appreciated.
+If you are able to gift-aid your donation, it adds around 20% to the amount and is much appreciated.

 WORKS OF ART

-MORE INFORMATION WILL BE ADDED HERE to enable you to donate easily, otherwise please contact the Chair of Rye Art Gallery Trust at the Gallery address.
+Please contact the Chair of Rye Art Gallery Trust at the Gallery address.